If You Need Exceptional Tax Knowledge, Here’s Why SCACPA Tax CPE is For You

 That’s so our instructors can focus on such issues as depreciation and cost recovery in the Business Update, while concentrating on common issues encountered with Individual clients such as documentation of deductions and tracking basis in property.

-While Advanced courses cover new legislation (such as the TCJA), they focus on technical problems in compliance and planning ideas.
+While Advanced courses cover new legislation, they focus on technical problems in compliance and planning ideas.
 The Advanced programs include Lynn Nichols’ “Cases and Rulings,” a review of important developments for experienced tax people who have client responsibility.

 We Know Your Time is Valuable, So We Don’t Waste It

 Specialty topics are covered in 2-hour and 4-hour programs.
-For example, understanding Percentage of Completion for a contractor is best offered to those who really want to apply it, but it doesn’t take all day to learn.
-Two hours is enough, and a member can get it either in-person or via livestream.
+For example, “Meals and Entertainment: Compliance, Reliance and Best Practices” (LITX19, Tuesday, Nov.
+17) is best offered to those who really want to apply it, but it doesn’t take all day to learn.
+Two hours is enough, and it is available via the safety and security of livestream.

 What We Are Not